Next Friday

 “I need to read this to you.”

 “I know what it says.
-I watched you write it last night—I saw your tears.”
+I watched you write it last night—I saw your tears.
+You want to say that you love me and you don’t know how to stop—Is that what you were going to read?”

 She paused, and something in her voice caught—not quite grief, not quite guilt.
 Something older.